choval/webpit/README.md

 WEBPIT_CONCURRENCY = Max concurrent connections to handle.
 Defaults to 30.
 WEBPIT_MAX_SECS = The max number of seconds for animated WebP.
 Defaults to 6 seconds.
 WEBPIT_MAX_WIDTH = The max width for WebP.
 Defaults to 1080.
-WEBPIT_COMPRESSION = Compression for WebP.
+WEBPIT_QUALITY = Quality for WebP.
 Defaults to 70.
 WEBPIT_MAX_CONVERSIONS = Simultaneos conversions.
 Defaults to 1.
 ```